1860 United States presidential election: Results

 Despite Lincoln's commanding victory, this was the first election in American history in which the winner failed to win a majority of votes in his home county, with Lincoln narrowly losing Sangamon County, Illinois to Douglas, his main opponent in the North.

-The split in the Democratic party is sometimes held responsible for Lincoln's victory even though Lincoln won the election with less than 40% of the popular vote, as much of the anti-Republican vote was "wasted" in Southern states in which no ballots for Lincoln were circulated.
-Lincoln also won outright majorities in enough states, that if he lost all states that he took with pluralities, he would still have enough electoral votes to win.
-At most, a single opponent nationwide would have deprived Lincoln of only California, Oregon, and four New Jersey electors, whose combined total of eleven electoral votes would have made no difference to the result since every other state won by the Republicans was won by a clear majority of the vote: in this scenario, Lincoln would have received 169 electoral votes, 17 more than the 152 required to win.
-In short even if Rank Choice Voting, or any other runoff system had been in effect in every state, Lincoln still would have won on the first round.
+The split in the Democratic party is often named as the main cause for Lincoln's victory though this is untrue; Lincoln received less than 40% of the national popular vote, though much of the anti-Republican vote was "wasted" in Southern states where a lack of Republican-ticket ballots meant Lincoln was not offered as an option to voters.
+Regardless, Lincoln won absolute majorities (>50%) in enough states, that if he lost all states that he took with pluralities, he still would have received enough electoral votes to win.
+Had all the Democratic Party voters voted for the same candidate, Lincoln would have only been deprived of California, Oregon, and four New Jersey electors, whose combined total of eleven electoral votes would not have swayed the national outcome; Lincoln would have received 169 electoral votes, 17 more than the 152 required to win.
+In short, even if Ranked-Choice Voting, or any other runoff system had been in effect in every state, Lincoln still would have won on the first round.

 In New York, Pennsylvania, and New Jersey, where anti-Lincoln votes were combined into fusion tickets, Lincoln still won New York and Pennsylvania and split New Jersey.
 Nevertheless, a shift of 25,000 votes to the fusion ticket in New York would have left Lincoln with 145 electoral votes — seven votes short of winning the Electoral College — and forced a contingent election in the House of Representatives.
-Alternatively, a shift of only 15,400 votes over CA, IL, MN, NJ, OR, and RI would have left Lincoln short of the necessary 152 electoral votes.
+Alternatively, a shift of only 15,400 votes over California, Illinois, Minnesota, New Jersey, Oregon, and Rhode Island would have left Lincoln short of the necessary 152 electoral votes.
 Of the five states that Lincoln failed to carry, he received 20 percent of the vote in only one (Delaware) and 10 percent of the vote in one more (Missouri).

 Like Lincoln, Breckinridge and Bell won no electoral votes outside of their respective sections.
 While Bell retired to his family business, quietly supporting his state's secession, Breckinridge served as a Confederate general.
 He finished second in the Electoral College with 72 votes, carrying eleven of fifteen slave states (including South Carolina, whose electors were chosen by the state legislature, not popular vote).
 Breckinridge stood a distant third in national popular vote at eighteen percent, but accrued 50 to 75 percent in the first seven states that would form the Confederate States of America.
 He took nine of the eleven states that eventually joined, plus the border slave states of Delaware and Maryland, losing only Virginia and Tennessee.
 Breckinridge received very little support in the free states, showing some strength only in California, Oregon, Pennsylvania, and Connecticut.